Willamette Valley (ecoregion): Valley Foothills (3d)

 The Valley Foothills ecoregion is a transitional zone between the agricultural Willamette Valley and the more heavily forested Cascade and Coast ranges.
-It contains rolling foothills with medium gradient, sinuous streams, and a few buttes and low mountains, rising to an elevation of approximately 1500 ft.
+It contains rolling foothills with medium gradient, sinuous streams, and a few buttes and low mountains, rising to an elevation of about 1500 ft.
 The region receives less rainfall than its more mountainous neighbors, and consequently the potential natural vegetation is distinct.
 The eastern foothills are wetter than those that lie on the western side of the valley in the lee of the Coast Range.

 Historically, the drier areas supported Oregon white oak and madrone woodlands and prairies, with California oatgrass, fescue, blue wildrye, brodiaea, and other prairie forbs; while the moister areas supported Douglas-fir forests, with sword fern, oceanspray, hazel, baldhip rose, poison oak, and wild blackberry.
 Today, the valley foothills are characterized by rural residential development, pastures, timberland, vineyards, Christmas tree farms, and orchards.
 The largest of the Willamette Valley subregions, it covers 2415 sqmi in Oregon and 112 sqmi in Washington.